What Is a Liquid Diet?

-Like the name suggests, liquid diets mean you're getting all, or at least most, of your calories from drinks.
+As the name suggests, a liquid diet means you're getting all, or at least most, of your calories from drinks.
+There are different kinds.

 People choose to go on other types of liquid diets for weight loss.
 Typically, they’re limited to fruit or vegetable juices, or shakes.
 These drinks may replace all of your meals or just one or two meals (usually breakfast and lunch).
 You also get snacks on some of these plans.

 Liquid diets can work, like any diet that gives you fewer calories than you use.
 These diets can help by taking the guesswork out of portion control.
-They are also beneficial if you have trouble chewing food
+They’re also beneficial if you have trouble chewing food.

 But the results may not last.
 When you drastically cut calories, your metabolism slows to save energy.
 Unless you change your eating habits, you're likely to regain the weight you lost after you go off the liquid diet.